 How to become one

 To become a medical scientist you usually have to study medical or biomedical science at university.
 To get into these courses you usually need to gain your South Australian Certificate of Education (SACE).
-Prerequisite subjects or assumed knowledge in one or more of English, maths, biology, chemistry and physics are normally required.
+Prerequisite subjects, or assumed knowledge, in one or more of English, mathematics, biology, chemistry and physics are normally required.

 For information on course admission requirements and how to apply to the universities and TAFE in South Australia visit the South Australian Tertiary Admissions Centre (SATAC).